-As shown in Figure A-5, renters are overpaying for housing across the City.
+As shown in Figure A-10, renters are overpaying for housing across the City.
 The area with the highest level of poverty has the highest rate of overpayment.
-In contrast, as seen in Figure A-6, the percentage of homeowners overpaying for housing is significantly lower across the City.
-The City has included Actions 16 and 17 to target investment in developing a variety of housing choices in the area of the city with the highest percentage of lower-income households and overpayment.
+In contrast, as seen in Figure A-11, the percentage of homeowners overpaying for housing is significantly lower across the City.
+The City has included Actions 16 and 17 to target investment in developing a variety of housing choices in the area of the City with the highest percentage of lower-income households and overpayment.
 Increasing the availability of affordable housing in a variety of sizes and types reduces the risk of displacement for these residents and promotes housing mobility in areas of higher opportunity by increasing the available options.
 While housing appears to be more affordable to homeowners in Elk Grove, a survey of residents for the Al found that there is a 10-percentage point gap between Hispanic and non-Hispanic White homeowners and that mortgage loan denial rates are higher for minority groups.
 Additionally, households that include a member with a disability are half as likely as a non-disability household to own a home in the region.
 Thus, there is a disproportionate need for affordable and accessible homeownership opportunities in the City and a risk of displacement for both renters and owners who are overpaying for housing.

 In addition, issues presented by overpaying for housing and inequitable access to funding, housing condition can present a safety concern for residents living in substandard housing in need of repairs.
-Approximately twothirds of housing units in the City of Elk Grove were constructed since 1990; typically, housing that is less than 30 years old is less likely to be in need of repairs or rehabilitation.
+Approximately two-thirds of housing units in the City of Elk Grove were constructed since 1990; typically, housing that is less than 30 years old is less likely to be in need of repairs or rehabilitation.
 According to CHAS, less than one percent of residents across Elk Grove are living in housing that lacks a complete kitchen or plumbing.
 While this suggests that most housing in the City is suitable for occupancy, approximately a third of households that include a member with a disability live in a home that does not meet their needs.
 Additionally, approximately a quarter of residents in the Sacramento region consider their housing to be in poor condition; while the results of this survey for the Al are not isolated to Elk Grove, it can be assumed that at least some low-income households in the City are living in substandard conditions.
+The City will assist homeowners to identify and apply for rehabilitation funding and will develop a code enforcement process in which code enforcement staff will follow up with landlords to ensure repairs are made so that the unit can be occupied (Action 17).